mauritssilvis/darts/cli/java/README.md

 Note that the minimum two-dart score in a double-out game is 3.
 Therefore, no checkouts are shown for the scores 1 and 2.
-Additionally, note that a two-dart four-point checkout is shown even if a one-dart checkout exists.
+Furthermore, a two-dart four-point checkout is shown even if a one-dart checkout exists.
 With the fixed-throw mode, all possible checkouts for a given number of darts are found.

 #### 2.1.5 Change the output format